-Both GHG Protocol and PAS 2050 provide approaches to promoting the use and development of sector-specific rules – known as ‘product rules’ in the GHG Ptotocol and ‘supplementary requirements’ in PAS 2050.
+Both GHG Protocol and PAS 2050 provide approaches to promoting the use and development of sector-specific rules – known as ‘product rules’ in the GHG Protocol and ‘supplementary requirements’ in PAS 2050.

 PAS 2050 supplementary requirements include Sector Rules and Product Category Rules.
 The sector rules cover a wide range of areas from goods and services to seafood and aquatic food to fully capture the intricacies of different sectors.
 The Product Category was created so that there is consistency across products for easy comparisons.